 Gauhar has been working in fashion for 20 years.
 She is the owner of a multi-brand fashion business and one of the pioneers of high fashion entrepreneurship in her homeland of Kazakhstan.
 A former Editor-in-Chief of L’Officiel magazine, Kazakhstan, she is currently studying at Harvard Business School and is based between London, Milan, Almaty and Cambridge, Massachussetts.
 She was appointed Editor-at-Large of LUX in 2016.

-Millie joined the LUX team in 2013 and now runs all of LUX’s digital platforms, as well as contributing art and travel features to the print version of the publication.
+Millie joined the LUX team in 2013 and now runs all of LUX’s digital platforms.
+She collates the LUX report and Cool Hunter pages for the print version of the publication, and contributes art and travel features.
 She has written from all corners of the earth from Switzerland to Colombia, Devon to Monaco, Montenegro to India and has interviewed the likes of Idris Khan, Tierney Gearon and Chopard’s Caroline Scheufele.
-Previously Editorial Associate at Condé Nast Contract Publishing, she is currently roaming the globe collecting travel stories.
-In her spare time, she writes fiction and poetry.
+She also writes fiction and poetry.

 Lindesay worked in art galleries and museums for a number of years before moving into book and magazine publishing.
 When not subbing for LUX he works as a book designer.